AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Giant black holes with

-masses of a few million M¤ , probably located in the center of most galaxies,
+masses of a few million M¤, probably located in the center of most galaxies, but

-although they have much greater "radius" than stellar
+they do have much greater "radius" than stellar black

 light-seconds) compared to the galaxy's diameter of about 200,000

-into a giant black hole - due to the friction of interstellar gas
+black hole - due to the friction of interstellar gas and the

-and the emission of gravitational waves carrying away rotational
+emission of gravitational waves carrying away rotational energy.

-energy.
-In such a long time, the shape of the orbit of our solar
+In such a long time, the shape of the orbit of our solar system

-system around the center of the Galaxy is likely to change
+around the center of the Galaxy is likely to change significantly

-significantly due to the gravitational action of many massive
+due to the gravitational action of many massive stars and their

-stars and their clusters that the Sun will encounter.
-Therefore,
+clusters that the Sun will encounter.
+Therefore, it may happen

-it may happen that our Earth will eventually end up in a black
+that our Earth will eventually end up in a black hole in the

-hole in the middle of the galaxy ... - or, conversely, it may be
+middle of the galaxy... - or, conversely, it may be ejected out

-ejected out of the Galaxy..?..
-However, all this would happen
+of the Galaxy..?..
+However, all this would happen only after an

 The various possibilities for the